ghosharnab00/Personal-Website/README.md

 # Personal-Website
-This is a personal portfolio website for Arnab Ghosh
+This is a personal portfolio website for Arnab Ghosh.
-Pages: 3
+Current Pages: 3
 1. index
 2. Resume
 3. Contact